Mediterranean Chicken Couscous is a healthy one-pot dish that has fruit, vegetables, meat, pasta, color, flavor, little

 This Mediterranean Chicken Couscous is one of my one-pot go to dishes.
 I love it because it has a little bit of everything, without being heavy.
-It has fruit (lemon, cranberries, orange), vegetables (onion, bell peppers, garlic), meat (chicken), and grains (couscous) and very little fat.
+It has fruit (lemon, cranberries, orange), vegetables (onion, bell peppers, garlic), meat (chicken), and pasta (couscous) and very little fat.
 It is flavorful (curry, cumin, ginger, cinnamon, coriander, salt & pepper) and colorful.

 I specifically remember one night we went out do diner with the head of the company and he asked me “Marinka, where would you like to go to tonight?
 Would you like a ‘grand or petit spectacle”.
 I had no idea what it meant, but curious as I was, I opted for the ‘grand spectacle’.
 I remember that the restaurant was an interesting place, scarcely furnished with local fabrics, not much light and I had the feeling I was in a Berber tent.
 The ‘grand spectacle? …. was a belly dancing group.
 I honestly don’t remember what we ate, but I do know it was served in several tangines.
 Food in Morocco is very tasteful, colorful and the spices the Moroccans use in their cooking, was something I enjoyed very much and started to use in my own cooking.

 I should have bought one of the earthenware tangines, they are so decorative.
 So, if you have a tangine, I would suggest to try to use it, preparing this Mediterranean Chicken Couscous; it would really make a nice local (Moroccan that is) statement when you bring it to the table.
 I know that it’s on my list to buy.

 The preparation of this Mediterranean Chicken Couscous dish is relatively simple.
 Cut chicken, onion, bell pepper, and herbs.
 Cook chicken and keep warm.
 Cook vegetables, add juice (broth and orange juice and cranberries) and then add the couscous and allow it to absorb the liquid.
 Add herbs and salt & pepper and serve with fresh lemon.
 A little bit of lemon juice is a nice addition.

 Mediterranean Chicken Couscous